joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

     "Bread": [ "Grilled Cheese" ]
 }
 ```

+I am leaving out some of the other metadata to make my point clear.
 But this data structure makes it cumbersome to find what ingredients are
 required to make a paritcular recipie.
 This may seem like a contrived example, but in real life it is very often